Gulf of Aqaba: History

-Trade across the Red Sea between Thebes port of Elim and Elat at the head of the gulf is documented as early as the Fourth Dynasty of Egypt.
+Trade across the Red Sea between Thebes' port of Elim and Elath at the head of the gulf is documented as early as the Fourth Dynasty of Egypt.
 Expeditions crossing the Red Sea and heading south to Punt are mentioned in the fifth, the sixth, the eleventh, the twelfth and the eighteenth dynasties of Egypt, when Hatshepsut built a fleet to support the trade and journeyed south to Punt in a six-month voyage.

 Thebes used Nubian gold or Nub from her conquests south into Kush to facilitate the purchase of frankincense, myrrh, bitumen, natron, juniper oil, linen, and copper amulets for the mummification industry at Karnak.
 Egyptian settlements near Timna at the head of the gulf date to the Eighteenth dynasty of Egypt.

 At the northern edge, the ancient city of Ayla (in present-day Aqaba) was a commercial hub for the Nabateans.
 The Romans built the Via Traiana Nova, which joined the King's Highway at Aqaba and connected Africa to Asia and the Levant and Red Sea shipping.

 Aqaba was a major Ottoman port, connected to Damascus and Medina by the Hejaz railway.
-During World War I, the Battle of Aqaba was the key battle that ended a 500-year Ottoman rule over Greater Syria.
+During World War I, the Battle of Aqaba was the key battle that ended a 500-year Ottoman rule over the region of Syria.

+Fauna

+In general, the fauna in the Red Sea represents the fauna in the waters of the Indian Ocean, except that many species cannot penetrate it due to salinity and temperature limitations and some are only found in the southern part of the Red Sea.
+A large part of the species in the Red Sea are endemic and the proportion of several groups reaches about 30%.
+It is possible that some of them developed during the Tethys Sea period.
+The endemic species are more suitable to the conditions in the Red Sea and the Gulf of Aqaba and therefore thrive there more than the oceanic species.